michijs/michijs/README.md

 ### Host
 Allows to set attributes and event listeners to the host element itself.

+### ElementInternals
+*(Only available if formAssociated is true)*

+It allows to:
+- Make the element accessible to the browser
+- Access element internals
+- Validate and assign values to forms

 ### AsyncComponent
 Create a component whose content will load after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

 ### Link
 Provides the ability to move around the web page without reloading the page.
 It uses the same attributes as an anchor tag but also allows the use of URL objects.
 Uses the goTo method.

 ## Custom element methods
 ### child